error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 𝐸0 = 𝑚𝑒𝑐2

-In the segmented spacetime model, we distinguish between the standard electron rest mass
+In the Segmented Spacetime model, we distinguish between the standard electron rest mass

 𝑚𝑒 , which is used as a CODATA reference value, and the local bound mass 𝑚bound, which reflects the particle's effective mass under spatial segmentation.